 - As I drove with my manager from Milwaukee to various locations in the Chicago area, she asked questions about whether I missed Wausau.

-- The new project was not ready for occupancy.
+- The new project was not ready for occupancy, but they made us move onsite anyway as well as new residents.

-- Dan had colic and the apartment complexes wiring system was faulty.
+- Dan had colic and the apartment complex's wiring system was faulty.
 The smoke alarms went off with every lightning strike in the storm-filled summer of 1987.

 My Own Job Loss - The Termination Notice